massoncheg/forgejo-docs/admin/installation.md

 ## Forgejos web-based configuration

-You should now be able to access Forgejo in your local web browser, so open http://git.example.lan/ (make sure your WireGuard connection is enabled).
+You should now be able to access Forgejo in your local web browser, so open http://git.example.lan/.

 If it doesn't work: